EthanY033/qb25-answers/week2/README.md

 For example, the aligment result shows that at position chrI:27915, A01_01-06 show C, T, C, C, T, T, respectively, with the reference sequence showing T. This is consistene with the result in the row 27915_chr01_27915_T_C in BYxRM_GenoData.txt, showing that at position chrI:27915, A01_01-06 show characteristic SNPs of R, B, R, R, B, B, respectively.

 **Exercise 4**
 Minimap2 command:
 minimap2 -ax map-ont ../genomes/sacCer3.fa ERR8562478.fastq > longreads.sam

 **Exercise 5**
+Hisat2 command:
+hisat2 -p 4 -x ../genomes/sacCer3 -U ../rawdata/SRR10143769.fastq > rna.sam
+Description: the end of the genes appear to have the most coverage.